🔄

 • Master the "Cut In and Roll" Technique: For a seamless finish without drips or brush marks, always paint the grooves and edges with a brush first, then immediately follow with a roller on the flat surfaces.
 This method helps you maintain a wet edge and blends the textures perfectly.

-How to Prep Wood Panels for a Perfect Paint Job
+How to Prep Wood Panels for a Flawless Finish

 I know it’s tempting to jump right into painting, but trust me on this: the prep work is where the magic really happens.
 Taking the time to properly prepare your wood panels is the single most important thing you can do to get a smooth, durable, professional-looking finish.
 Think of it like building a house—you wouldn't start putting up walls without a solid foundation.
 In painting, prep is your foundation.
 If you skip these steps, you risk dealing with peeling paint, uneven texture, and old stains bleeding through your beautiful new color.
 A little bit of effort now saves you a massive headache later.
 So, roll up your sleeves, put on some good music, and let’s get these panels ready for their transformation.
 This process of cleaning, filling, and sanding ensures your primer and paint stick perfectly, giving your unfinished wood wall panels a flawless look that lasts for years to come.